Magyartanulas/magyartanulas.github.io/definite_indefinite.md

 ## Listening
 ---

-Harold and the interviewer are talking, try to work out what they are saying!
-[Source:](https://www.youtube.com/watch?v=agYIUXymVAw)
+András and the interviewer are talking, try to work out what they are saying!
+Taken from the show Mindent vagy semmit, 1996

 <audio controls><source src="https://magyartanulas.github.io/public/tej.mp3" type="audio/mpeg">Your browser does not support the audio element.</audio>